-- A. The curriculum for students enrolled in a cosmetologist course shall consist of sixteen hundred (1600) clock hours of technical instruction and practical operations covering all practices constituting the art of cosmetology pursuant to Section 7316 of the Barbering and Cosmetology Act. - B. For the purpose of this section, technical instruction shall mean instruction by demonstration, lecture, classroom participation, or examination; practical operation shall mean actual performance by the student of a complete service on another person or on a manneguin.
+The curriculum for students enrolled in a cosmetologist course shall consist of one thousand (1000) clock hours of technical instruction and practical operations covering all practices constituting the art of cosmetology Pursuant to B&P 7362.5(c) of the Barbering and Cosmetology Act.

+For the purpose of this section, technical instruction shall mean instruction by demonstration, lecture, classroom participation, or examination; practical operation shall mean actual performance by the student of a complete service on another person or on a mannequin.